The Bearpit, Bristol: Escalation of safety concerns and 2019 eviction

 The Bearpit in 2017 viewed from the east.

 Rising street homelessness and the arrival of the synthetic cannabinoid "spice" led to more than 120 police-recorded incidents of disorder in 2016 and mounting pressure from nearby businesses.
 In response a multi-agency stakeholder group, comprising the council, police, BIG traders, hotels and outreach charities, was convened in 2015 to coordinate enforcement and welfare interventions.
 From late 2017 a further rise in drug-related assaults prompted traders and mayor Marvin Rees to describe the environment as "dangerous and toxic".
 After a short-lived occupation of the kiosks by homeless squatters, Bristol City Council closed the site on 19 June 2019 and undertook a £250,000 clearance and deep-clean, fencing off the pit and removing all containers and street furniture.
 PRSC criticised the demolition of its structures as wasteful and contrary to prior agreements with the council.
 Ursa was dismantled and placed in storage in September 2019.

 The roundabout reopened to pedestrians on 26 July 2019 after five weeks’ closure, newly painted and with surveillance cameras and additional lighting installed.

 Proposed redevelopment

 In 2018, former traders unveiled "The Circle", a food-focused circular-economy hub that would deck over part of the pit and incorporate urban agriculture, independent eateries, and community facilities at a cost of £3.5 million.
 As of 2025 the scheme remains unimplemented and Bristol City Council has not announced a definitive long-term plan for the site.
+In 2026, construction of St James House began.
+Once constructed, the complex will consist of two 28 and 18-storey buildings, with the former becoming Bristol's tallest building.